-Last month I emailed you about my upcoming Habitat for Humanity trip.
+Last month I emailed you about my upcoming Habitat for Humanity Global Village build trip.
 I am working hard to raise \$2,000 to build a decent, safe and affordable home in Nepal and am almost there!
 I have raised \$1,256.50 and am committed to hitting my goal in the next three weeks.

 If you are thinking about supporting this effort, now is the time.
 Any amount makes a difference.
 I'm trying to raise the additional funds within the next 21 days (by Aug.
-5).
-Please visit my webpage by clicking here to donate via credit card.
-If you'd like to give via check, let me know and I can send you those details.
+5.).
+Please visit my web page at share.habitat.org/gv/dansmith to donate via credit card.
+If you'd like to give via check or phone, let me know and I can send you those details.
 Thanks so much for your support!

-- Dan
+Dan